MichaelSRomero/OtakuMeets-front-end/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Inspiration

+I built this site because I wanted to provide a different change and twist to online dating.
+We often first get attracted by another person via Physicalness; how they look, how they dress.
+And that's completely fine, but I felt the need to try and provide attraction through personalities.
+After all, what good is a beautiful person if they have an ugly personality?

 This apps *styling* was heavily inspired by [**OKCupid**](https://www.okcupid.com/)'s landing page, signup & log in pages.
 As well as [**Tinder**](https://tinder.com/)'s layout design & functionality.
 I, by no means copied their CSS, but instead used their pages as reference and styled accordingly.